 It makes sense that Aetna has the highest out-of-pocket costs since it offers both a zero-dollar drug deductible and zero premium as part of its plan.

-Part B Reduction, or the giveback benefit, is provided by giving the beneficiary a reduced monthly premium amount.
-The plans do vary by zip code, and not all areas will offer plans with the Part B giveback.
+Part B Reduction, or the giveback benefit, is provided by giving the beneficiary a reduced monthly premium.
+The plans vary by zip code; not all areas offer plans with the Part B giveback.
 So even though they may be available in some areas of the state, they may not be available in your city.

-The Scan Desert plan does not have a star rating, however, so you may want to inquire about or do some research on their customer service.
+However, the Scan Desert plan has no star rating, so you may want to inquire about or research their customer service.
 They also do provide the least amount of maximum expenses out-of-pocket.

 Ancillary/DVH

-Medicare Advantage plans do offer additional benefits that you would not receive with Original Medicare and Medigap plans.
-These Ancillary services include dental, vision, and hearing (DVH), as well as prescription drug coverage.
+Medicare Advantage plans offer additional benefits you would not receive with Original Medicare and Medigap plans.
+These Ancillary services include dental, vision, and hearing (DVH) and prescription drug coverage.

 You can find charts with estimated premiums for Medicare Advantage coverage for the below cities: